-In this section of our blog, we’ll discuss using a fire retardant sprays for wood Ranches, Stables, and protecting Livestock from fires – Nobody ever thinks that a ranch fire could affect them – until it does.
+In this section of our blog, we’ll discuss fireproofing wood barns and stables and protecting Livestock from fires – Nobody ever thinks that a ranch fire could affect them – until it does.
 A fire on any farm can be devastating – but if it happens on a ranch, and affects the majority of your livestock, the results can be absolutely devastating.

 And, due to the remote location of many farms and ranches, emergency response teams often cannot respond in time to save your building or livestock, which can be disastrous.